-Open-net salmon farms are floating industrial operations that rear up to 1.5 million fish per farm.
-Large floating cages are anchored in the seawater near the inshore bays and relatively sheltered areas.
-They let tons of waste fall through the nets per day into once-pristine bays and channels because this is cheaper than dealing with their sewage.
-Fish farming corporations in BC raise Atlantic salmon – a nonnative species in British Columbia’s waters.
+Open-net pen salmon farms are floating industrial operations that rear up to 1.5 million fish per farm.
+Large floating cages are anchored in the seawater near inshore bays and relatively sheltered areas.
+Operators allow tons of waste per day to fall through these nets into once-pristine bays and channels because this is cheaper than dealing with their sewage.
+Thus parasites, pathogens and pesticides as well as smaller wild fish stream through these mesh barriers.
+Fish farming corporations in BC mostly raise Atlantic salmon – a nonnative species in British Columbia’s waters that introduces foreign disease.
+However, farming local Chinook salmon is no better as disease is spread more easily to wild populations.
 All of this takes place along the migratory route of Canada’s wild salmon, putting them in grave danger.

 Issues With Open-net Fish Farms:

-- The loss of wild salmon has negative impacts on the much larger locally-owned tourism industry
+- The loss of wild salmon negatively affects entire coastal economies, especially much larger and more profitable locally-owned tourism industries.

-- Whale populations are suffering the threat of extinction due to lack of salmon
+- Predator populations, such as whales are suffering the threat of extinction due to lack of salmon.

 Foreign Companies Endanger Local Communities